 Are you considering a family law case?
 Does your life require the intervention of a family court judge to settle an issue regarding your marriage ending, your children's life, or the enforcement of prior child support or child custody order?
-If so then you may be familiar with the most important components of a family law case.
-Namely, is she's regarding your marriage and your children are at the forefront of any list of topics that come up in a family law case.
-It should come as no surprise to anyone reading this blog post that the issues that people care the most about are the ones that they will pay the most attention to during a family law case.
+If so, then you may be familiar with the most important components of a family law case.
+Namely, is she regards your marriage, and your children are at the forefront of any list of topics that come up in a family law case.
+It should come as no surprise to anyone reading this blog post that the issues that people care the most about are the ones they will pay the most attention to during a family law case.

-With that said, one of the topics that I think is at the top of any list when it comes to child custody cases is conservatorship. conservatorships is a long, legal word that you may have heard before but probably don't have a great idea of what it means.
+With that said, one of the topics that I think is at the top of any list when it comes to child custody cases is conservatorship.
+Conservatorships are a long, legal word you may have heard before but probably don't have a great idea of what it means.
 A term that is much shorter and easier to digest is custody.
 Everybody knows what custody means or at least what it refers to.
 Custody has to do with the central components of your life, your child's life, and your relationship with one another.
-It doesn't take a person to have a great deal of experience in a family law case to understand what custody means.
+It doesn't take a person to have a lot of experience in a family law case to understand what custody means.

-On the other hand, conservatorship sounds pretty formal and important but is not as widely utilized a term as custody.
-It may surprise you to find out that the term custody does not appear in the Texas family code even one time period, on the other hand, conservatorships is a topic that is covered extensively by the Texas family code.
-With that said, judges, attorneys in the general public use the term custody much more than they do conservatorship.
+On the other hand, conservatorship sounds pretty formal and important but is not as widely utilized as custody.
+It may surprise you to find out that the term custody does not appear in the Texas family code even for one time period; conversely, conservatorships is a topic covered extensively by the Texas family code.
+With that said, judges, and attorneys in the general public use the term custody much more than they do conservatorship.
 That doesn't mean that we can skip over this topic or only reference issues regarding children regarding custody.

-Right there, I think we need to take some time and discuss what conservatorships is and how it will impact your life within a family log case.
-Specifically, if you find yourself in a Child Protective Services case in Texas the topic of conservatorships takes on added importance.
-In today's blog post from the Law Office of Bryan Fagan, we will spend some time discussing what conservatorships is, how it functions within a family law case and then finish off by discussing these topics about Child Protective Services cases in Texas.
+Right there, we need to take some time and discuss what conservatorships are and how they will impact your life within a family log case.
+Specifically, if you find yourself in a Child Protective Services case in Texas, the topic of conservatorships takes on added importance.
+In today's blog post from the Law Office of Bryan Fagan, we will spend some time discussing what conservatorships are and how it functions within a family law case and then discuss these topics about Child Protective Services cases in Texas.

 What does conservatorship mean?